+On Grey Routes, the snowpack is plowed to five centimetres and windrows are left on both sides of the street.
 If you wish to park on the street, you can clear the windrow or hire a private contractor to do it.
 Private contractors must have a valid Seasonal Use of Streets Permit to clear windrows from driveways and streets.
 Snow removed from driveways or streets can’t be placed back on the street or median, or on other City property (e.g., parks).
 It must either be placed on appropriate private property or taken to one of The City’s snow storage facilities (standard fees will apply).

 In accordance to The City’s Traffic Bylaw, motor vehicles are required to be parked parallel to the curb, including in Closes and Cul-de-Sacs.
 By parallel parking, there is adequate space to provide one row of parking, a driving lane and a snow storage pile in the centre.

 A Seasonal Use of Street Permit allows private contractors to clear windrows from driveways and streets.
 Snow removed from driveways or streets can’t be placed back on the street or median, or on other City property (e.g., parks).
 It must either be placed on appropriate private property or taken to one of The City’s snow storage facilities (standard fees will apply).
 Contractors will need to register with Public Works before using a snow storage site.
 Please contact Public Works at 403-342-8238 for more information.

 You can apply for a Seasonal Use of Streets Permit by filling out the application form.
 Please read the form carefully to ensure you meet all of the requirements.
 Visit the Snow clearing contractors page for more details.